Alexiou981/sourdough-enthusiasts/README.md

 - This [article](https://www.sourdough.co.uk/the-history-of-sourdough-bread/) about the history of sourdough bread was written by Vanessa Kimbell.

 - The health benefits section was taken from this [article](https://www.medicalnewstoday.com/articles/about-sourdough-bread) written by Louisa Richards.

+- All icons used were taken from [Font Awesome](https://fontawesome.com/)

 ### *Media*
 - The photo used for the [favicon](https://www.pexels.com/photo/freshly-baked-golden-loaf-on-white-surface-6605209/) was taken from an open-source website and it was uploaded by _Geraud Pfeiffer_.